Prasanth3699/weather_app/README.md

 - Set thresholds to receive weather alerts based on temperature or conditions.
 - Access city weather data, forecast data, and user preferences via the provided API endpoints.

-## Contributing

-Feel free to open issues or submit pull requests if you find bugs or have features to add.
-Make sure to follow the code style and include tests when applicable.